-Telecommunications, computer, and information services are key growth components within the services sector and delivered steady growth in 2019.
+Telecommunications, computer, and information services are key growth components within the services sector and delivered net inflows worth approximately $1 billion in 2021.
 The National Export Strategy of Sri Lanka aims to generate $5 billion in revenue, creating 200,000 direct jobs and establishing 1000 Information Technology and Business Process Management (IT-BPM) startups via the IT-BPM industry by 2025.
 Total credits from the ICT sector amounted to approximately $1 billion in 2020.
-In 2018, the country initiated the process of adopting fifth generation (5G) technology.
+In 2018, the country initiated the process of adopting fifth generation (5G) technology and mobile companies have conducted 5G trials in the country, however as of August the government has not yet allocated or licensed the necessary frequency spectrum for 5G services to be commercialized.
 U.S. software providers have been successful in selling solutions to private customers and to some public sector agencies.
 Sri Lanka is building a national fiber optic network linked to numerous international cables.
 This 45,000-kilometer network, built and managed by Sri Lanka Telecom, will serve as the backbone for fixed broadband and mobile services, including 5G.

 Sri Lanka is also emerging as a global IT Business Process Outsourcing (BPO) destination of choice in several key areas.
 Sri Lanka was ranked 25th among the top 50 global outsourcing destinations in 2019 by AT Kearney.
 Sri Lanka’s software industry has grown significantly over the past decade.
 The software services sector includes telecommunications, banking, financial services, and insurance (BFSI) and software testing.
 The BPO sector includes financial & accounting services, investment research, engineering services, and UK-based legal services.
 According to the World Bank, Sri Lanka has relatively low labor costs compared to other BPO destinations.
 HSBC, RR Donnelley, Sysco LABS, Astron, 3SG, Hellocorp, Innodata, and WNS Global Services have set up call centers or BPO operations in Sri Lanka.
 Numerous U.S. companies, many small or medium sized, are developing software in Sri Lanka.
 The government seeks to further develop Sri Lanka as a base for information technology, call centers, and outsourcing.